codecrafting-io/chromagallery/README.md

 ## Methods

-You can yse the following methods
+You can use the following methods

 Name | Parameter | Description
 ------------ | ------------- | ------------